I Can See You (song): Critical reception

-In reviews of Speak Now (Taylor's Version), a number of critics picked "I Can See You" as the album's best "From the Vault" track.
-Nugent and DeWald commended the "danceable" production, and the latter considered the song "a fun change of pace" to the album.
-Lipshutz lauded the lyrics and composition and said that the song "would have been an excellent addition" to the 2010 album.
-Kate Solomon of the i dubbed it as a "classic".
-Spin writer Bobby Olivier opined that the theme of lust adds a new aspect to Swift's songwriting.
-Sputnikmusics staff Sowing said the song has the "most addicting" guitar line and rhythm of any Swift song since "Style" (2015).
-In a less positive review, The Guardians Laura Snapes noted the "intriguingly sexual" lyrics, but criticized the production as "actively bad Maroon 5-core".
+In reviews of Speak Now (Taylor's Version), "I Can See You" was well-received by most critics.
+The track was found to be "danceable" by Nugent and DeWald, who also considered it as "a fun change of pace" within the album.
+Nugent hailed it as the best song among the album's "From the Vault" tracks, and so did Lipshutz, lauding the composition and lyrics and saying that it "would have been an excellent addition" to the original album.
+In The i Paper, Kate Solomon dubbed the track a "classic".
+Sputnikmusics staff Sowing thought it had the most infectious guitar line and rhythm from a Swift song since "Style" (2015).
+Bobby Olivier from Spin opined that the theme of lust added a new aspect to Swift's songwriting.
+Laura Snapes of The Guardian was less positive of the track, criticizing it as "actively bad Maroon 5-core".

 "I Can See You" was placed within the top five in rankings of Swift's "From the Vault" tracks by Lipshutz, Jake Viswanath of Bustle, Nylon, Time, and Josh Kurp of Uproxx.
 Varietys Chris Willman listed the song at seventh on a ranking of her bonus tracks, praising Antonoff's production and dubbing it one of the "slinky bops" of 2023 and of Swift's discography.
 Viswanath opined that the track "wouldn't have sounded this way in 2010" if it was not for Antonoff's "hypnotic guitar riff" complementing the "suggestive pick-up lines".
 In Nylon, Lauren McCarthy deemed the song the catchiest of the "From the Vault" tracks as well as the sexiest, believing that Swift was so engaged with her lust that "she somehow forgot she was recording a song".
 Times Moises Mendez II said that the production brought forth a mysterious atmosphere and thought Swift "perfectly captured" the emotions of a "forbidden love".
 For Kurp, the song was the one from the album that sounded the most like the band Fall Out Boy and felt that Swift's voice featured an "determined, reserved quality" that was uncommon on the original album.